March 11, 2026

 Join us and bring a friend!

-Special Classes – 2025
+Special Classes

-The Longmont Genealogical Society is offering a series of Genealogy "how–to" classes during 2025.
+The Longmont Genealogical Society is offering a series of ongoing Genealogy "how–to" classes.
 All classes are being offered in–person at the Longmont Senior Center, some classes are also available using Zoom.
 They are usually on the 3rd Friday of the month beginning in January.
 Classes normally start at 1:00 PM or 1:30 PM, depending on month, and are two hours long.
 Registration is required thru the Longmont Sr. Center process and a fee of $2 for Longmont residents, and $3 for non–residents is required.